odissei-data/ingestion-workflow-orchestrator/readme.md

 https://github.com/IQSS/dataverse-docker

-> You need assign your account the Super User status in order to import via
+> Only a Super User can deposit via the API.

-> the Dataverse API.
+Set the `superuser` boolean to true in the `authenticateduser` table.
+You are now a Super User.

 ### Dataverse Importer